agateblue/trax/README.rst

     cd trax

     cp env.example .env
-    # edit the .env file, especially the SLASH_COMMAND_TOKEN variable
+    # edit the .env file, especially the TIME_ZONE variable
     # and the DJANGO_ALLOWED_HOSTS one
     nano .env